L3nn1x/logicGates/README.md

 # logicGates
-a mini library that contains the 7 logic gates
+a small library that contains the 7 logic gates